marcelovillasboas/preschool-scraper/README.md

       - `configs/`: Stores the .json files containing the configurations for the execution.
   - `tools/`: Contains utility modules like CSV handler.

+### Libraries Used

+## 1. Selenium

+**Pros**:

+- Handles dynamic content and JavaScript-heavy websites.
+- Simulates user interactions like clicks, scrolling, and typing.
+- Supports multiple browsers and headless mode.

+**Cons**:

+- Slower and more resource-intensive compared to lightweight libraries.
+- Requires setup to handle anti-bot measures.

 ## Future Improvements and Features

 If given more time, the project could be expanded and improved in the following ways: